 Then “In Touch Weekly” published a police report, revealing reality television's Josh Duggar molested four of his sisters and another person as a teenager.

 Whatever illusions I still had about my own distance—or about rules and good intentions preventing abuse—suddenly collapsed.

 I know the sense of privilege—even community—around shared commitments to “melodious music” and “courtship.”
 And I know the siege mentality that maybe prompted Mike Huckabee to defend the Duggars against those "trying to discredit Josh or his family by sensationalizing the story."
 He writes of "running to" the Duggars with his support.

-My family, many friends, and the Duggars have been in the home schooling program Gothard founded, the Advanced Training Institute.
+My family, many friends, and the Duggars were in the home schooling program Gothard founded.
 Some of us were vulnerable in one way or another—looking for answers to dysfunctions, for ways to live our faith, for a way to stop feeling alone.